Showing posts with label Psychology. Show all posts

 The point is that as the size of groups become larger, natural inevitability of physical and psychological differences (caused by randomness) could easily lead to runaway amplification of negative attributes and outweigh the beneficial effects of positive attributes we would like to see evolve with time.

 In conclusion, the inverse correlation between empathy and degree of kinship, along with the impact of random fluctuations, presents significant challenges that must be addressed for the potential amplification of positive attributes.
 The inherent randomness in nature, combined with the complexities of human behavior, results in marked inequalities that erode social cohesion typically found in smaller groups.
-These disparities heighten tensions, fuel conflicts, and impede the enhancement of positive attributes.
+These disparities heighten tensions, fuel conflicts, and impede the upward scaling of positive attributes.

 In conclusion, the chances of positive attributes to become innate traits are slim to none.